alptugan/blog-teaching/content/Courses/COD XXX Physical Computing.md

 ## Resources and links
+### Basic Electronic Projects
+- [Mechanical Cabaret](https://wiki.slq.qld.gov.au/doku.php?id=workshops:public:mechanical-cabaret:start) The Mechanical Cabaret workshop introduces electromechanics through building a miniature theater-style installation.
+Participants create moving, spinning, and jumping elements using a motor and simple mechanics.
+They can personalize their cabarets and are encouraged to experiment and troubleshoot independently, with support available from the facilitator.
 ### Arduino-based Circuits
 [Micro:bit Educational Foundation \| micro:bit](https://microbit.org/)

 [List from ITP](https://itp.nyu.edu/physcomp/resources/parts-and-tools-guide/)

 [Learn how to use Tinkercad - Tinkercad](https://www.tinkercad.com/learn/circuits?collectionId=OMOZACHJ9IR8LRE) (Virtual Arduino Test Env, tutorials on several topics.
 Better than wokvi)

 ### Raw Circuits
 [Reed Switch](https://www.learningaboutelectronics.com/Articles/Reed-switch-circuit.php) Turn on and off the lights with magnets.